 – B. Santhanam (Saint-Gobain India)

 Back in the mid-1990s, the English language made up almost 80% of content on the internet.
-As of now, it has shrunk to a mere 30%, with other languages claiming its space.
+Subsequently, it shrunk to a mere 30%, with other languages claiming its space.

-As of December 2015, it was estimated that the number of Indians who could speak English was a mere 200 million.
-In stark contrast, Hindi, which is pegged to be the fourth-largest spoken language in the world, has a speaker base of 400 million.
+As of December 2015, the number of English-speaking Indians was a mere 200 million.
+In stark contrast, Hindi, the fourth-largest spoken language in the world, has a speaker base of 400 million.

 Hindi, though, does not have a substantial internet presence.